 Salvador Dali, “The Persistence of Memory,” 1931.

 The world has changed considerably since then.
-It seems hard to believe now, upon rewriting this article in July 2011, that just six years ago many influential decision-makers seriously advocated eugenic eradication of the entire Autistic population — a minority group estimated to include more than 60 million human beings worldwide.
+It seems hard to believe now, upon rewriting this article in July 2011, that just six years ago many influential decision-makers seriously advocated eugenic eradication of the entire Autistic population — a minority group that may include more than 100 million human beings worldwide.
 The mainstream media and the public policy discussions about autism became saturated with imagery straight out of medieval changeling myths.
 Autistic people were commonly described as empty shells, less than human, devoid of empathy, and incapable of contributing to society.
 Some public charities intentionally promoted these atrocious stereotypes as a strategy to gain more funding for genetic research.

 But two things happened that derailed their plans to develop a prenatal test and to put it into routine use.
 First, the genetic factors involved in autism proved to be more complex than they had anticipated.
 Second, and more significantly, the public conversation changed.
 Autistic self-advocates and others who were concerned about its destructive tone launched efforts to shift the focus of the discourse.
 Policymakers listened, and the conversation moved into the realm of disability rights.
 The media became more aware of their ethical obligation to present accurate and respectful information about autism.
 The discourse began to focus on the actual needs of Autistic people — community services and supports; better health care; and equal opportunity in schools, the workplace, and throughout society.